reidgs/TerraBot/README.md

 ## Understanding the System ##

-As mentioned earlier, there are three ROS nodes in this system: your agent, which you will provide, the main TerraBot, and the arduino.
+As mentioned earlier, there are three ROS nodes in this system: the main TerraBot, the agent node (which you will provide), and the arduino.

-### Agent Node ###
-The student node is your reactive agent.
-You will be able to access sensor data by subscribing to the topics to which the relay publishes.
-You will also be able to write data to the actuators by publishing to the topics to which the relay subscribes.

 ### TerraBot Node ###
 Running the TerraBot will start up a total of 4 nodes.
-First the master node, roscore, and then the three other nodes: your agent, the TerraBot node, and the Arduino node.
+Besides the TerraBot node, itself, it will start up the roscore node (which regulates communications), your agent, and either the Arduino code or the simulator.

-The TerraBot node transfers actuator data from your agent to the Arduino node:
+The TerraBot node transfers actuator data from your agent to the Arduino/simulator node:
-It subscribes to the topics to which your agent publishes and publishes to the topics to which the Arduino subscribes.
+It subscribes to the topics to which your agent publishes and publishes to the topics to which the Arduino/simulator subscribes.

-Vice versa, the TerraBot node transfers sensor data from the Arduino node to your agent:
+Vice versa, the TerraBot node transfers sensor data from the Arduino/simulator node to your agent:
-It subscribes to the topics to which the Arudino publishes and publishes to the topics to which your agent subscribes.
+It subscribes to the topics to which the Arudino/simulator publishes and publishes to the topics to which your agent subscribes.

 In the transfering process, the data received by the TerraBot node are passed though functions via an external interference file.
 In order to reliably simulate errors which may happen by chance if run in the real world, the interference file may be malicious and cause the relay to act incorrectly.

+### terrabot-cmd-line-args ###
+The following command line arguments are avaiable when running TerraBot.py:
+    -h (--help): show help message and exit
+    -v (--verbose): print more messages describing the workings of the system -l (--log): log all message traffic (in an auto-generated subdirectory of Log) -m (--mode) serial | sim | grade: mode to run in (default is serial) -a (--agent) <python file>: Your agent file (if "none" - the default  - the agent node must be run externally) -i (--interference) <text file>: Set of instructions for when to manipulate sensor and actuator values -s (--speedup) <value>: increase simulated time (only in sim mode; automatically decreases speedup when actuators are on) -b (--baseline) <text file>: Initial clock time, sensor, and actuator values (only in sim mode) -t (--tracefile) <text file>: Set of instructions that describe expected behavior (only in grade mode) -T (--tracedir) <directory name>: Directory containing trace files (only in grade mode)

+### terrabot-run-time-args ###
+Currently, the only run-time command is "q", which gracefully quits the system.

+WARNING: If you ^C out, sometimes not all the processes are killed.
+You would then need to kill them (the ros, arduino/simulator, and agent processes) individually.
+Especially if extra ROS nodes are running, unexpected interactions may occur.

+### Agent Node ###
+The agent node is how you autonomously control the greenhouse.
+You will be able to access sensor data by subscribing to the topics to which the TerraBot publishes.
+You will also be able to write data to the actuators by publishing to the topics to which the TerraBot subscribes.

 #### Interference File ####
-The interference file may take in a path to a .trc file containing a schedule of times to interfere with the trasfer of data between nodes.
+The interference file may take in a path to a file containing a schedule of times to manipulate the data being transferred between nodes.
 There are six functions, through one of which your data will be passed:

 * normal : trasfers data directly without any modifications
 * noise : slightly modifies data before transfering